-Indirect (facilities and administrative, or F&A) costs are costs incurred for a common or joint purpose that are not readily assignable to a particular project but are necessary to the operation of the agency and the performance of the project.
+Indirect (facilities and administrative, or F&A) costs are costs that are incurred for a common or joint purpose benefiting more than one cost objective and not readily assignable to a particular project but are necessary to the operation of the agency and the performance of the project.
 Indirect costs are allowable for this program, but must adhere to the standards set forth in the applicable Office of Management and Budget (OMB) guidance as stated in 2 C.F.R.
 Part 200 (Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards) as adopted by the U.S. Department of Justice in 2 C.F.R. § 2800.101.
 Examples of indirect costs include those incurred for facility operation and maintenance, depreciation, and administrative salaries.